Fernandocgomez/gdlc.monorepo.opensource/libs/tracking/gtm-universal-analytics/README.md

 <h3>sendProductImpressionsEvent(products: UaEcommerceProduct[], currencyCode: CurrencyCode = 'USD');</h3>
 <p>Send an "angularEcommerce" event to Universal Analytics via the dataLayer.</p>
-<p>The object pushed to the dataLayer contains ecommerce meta data for Measuring Product Impressions</p>
+<p>The object pushed to the dataLayer contains ecommerce meta data for measuring product impressions</p>
 <p>The product object should be available at the moment this method is called.</p>
 <p>Arguments: </p>
 <ul>